tanyabalwani/Data-Journalism/README.md

-# Data-Journalism
+# Data & Digital Journalism Group 3 Final Project

-Employment Situation of Graduates of Full-time UGC-funded Programmes by University, Level of Study, Employment Situation and Occupation
+Topic: Employment Situation of Graduates of Full-time UGC-funded Programmes by University, Level of Study, Employment Situation and Occupation

 ## Purpose